The HoTT reals coincide with the Euclidean reals: Preliminaries

-We will now endow $\RD$ with a Cauchy structure.
-We define the embedding of the rationals, addition, subtraction, the inequality relation, the absolute value function, and the premetric on $\RD$, for $q,r:\Q$ and $x,y:\RD$ and $\varepsilon:\Q_+$:
+instead of the transitivity property, which is equivalent to it in the presence of the other conditions, and it is this disjointness condition that we use most often in proofs. \end{remark} We will now endow $\RD$ with a Cauchy structure.
+We define the embedding of the rationals, addition, subtraction, the inequality relation, the absolute value function, and the premetric on $\RD$, for $q,r:\Q$ and $x,y:\RD$ and $\varepsilon:\Q_+$.
+Note that following our notation for $x=(L,U)$, the first 8 lines here are actually 4 pairs of definitions of a Dedekind cut.
+Well-definedness of these cuts needs to be checked, which we refrain from doing here as they are (equivalent with) standard constructive definitions.

 \begin{theorem} $\RD$ is Cauchy complete. \end{theorem} \begin{proof}

 Let $x:\mathcal{C}_\RD$.
 We define $\lim(x):\RD$ by: